RubixML/ML/docs/parallel.md

 # Parallel
 Multiprocessing is the use of two or more processes that execute in parallel.
-Objects that implement the Parallel interface can take advantage of multicore systems by executing parts or all of the algorithm in parallel.
+Objects that implement the Parallel interface can take advantage of multicore processors by executing parts or all of the algorithm in parallel.
 Choose a number of processes equal to the number of CPU cores in order to take advantage of a system's full processing capability.

-> **Note:** Most parallel learners are configured to use a [Serial](backends/serial.md) backend by default.
+> **Note:** Most parallel learners are configured to use the [Serial](backends/serial.md) backend by default.

 ## Set a Backend
 Parallelizable objects can utilize a parallel processing [Backend](backends/api.md) by passing it to the `setBackend()` method.